Code-E-Magpie/plugin.program.database-toolbox/README.md

 Easy to use database toolbox to maintain Kodi database files in a small package.

-# Instructions
-Open the add-on to access the menu.

-Select one of the '>' menu items and follow the user information.

-A 'Would you like to continue ?' option is provided to exit the item before processing begins.

-'Exit Only >' - exits the add-on.
+Please read the Instructions before use and see the Changelog to see what is new.
+To view the Instructions and the Changelog: open the add-on to access the menu and click on 'User Information >'

 # Notes
-It is important to proceed carefully so changes can be reversed if necessary e.g. 'Clean Addons Database  >' closes Kodi without cleanup at the end.
+It is important to proceed carefully so changes can be reversed if necessary i.e. 'Clean Addons Database' closes Kodi without cleanup at the end.

-• Backup databases using file manager or a backup add-on.
+• Backup databases using Kodi file manager or a backup add-on.

 • Close other add-ons and save any changes.